Ockley to Warnham walk

 - In 200 metres you come up to trees where you will see that there is a barbed-wire fence going all around the copse.
 You should come up to the right-hand corner of this copse.
 Walk straight on, with the barbed-wire fence and trees over to your left, in the same direction as before.
 In 100 metres you come to the far side of the copse, where one fence goes sharply off to the left.
 Continue straight on across the field ahead, with the barbed-wire fence on your left-hand side, in the same direction as before.
 Aim for the gap in the hedgerow, a line of small trees ahead.
 In 20 metres you walk underneath overhead cables.
 80 metres further on, cross over a concrete platform bridge, go over a wooden step and through the gap in the trees into the next field.
 Aim half left towards the far side of the field, your direction 120° and in 130 metres go over a stile to the right of a metal fieldgate and out onto a car road where you turn left.

-- In 300 metres, following a clear path through the trees, you come to another two-armed signpost.
-Follow the public footpath, going slightly round to the right.
+- Head downhill through the wood on a path with an uneven footbed.
+In season you have a good display of bluebells on either side of the path.
+Some 300 metres down this path, you come to a wooden footpost where the path bears slightly to the right.
 35 metres further on, look out for the three-armed public footpath signpost on your left-hand side.
-Go to it and follow its direction due east to go over a stile in 30 metres.
-Walk straight ahead, your direction due east, with a field fence on your left-hand side, along the top of a bank and out into a field.
+Go to it and turn left , due east, to go over a stile in 30 metres.
+Walk straight ahead, your direction still due east, with a field fence on your left-hand side, along the top of a bank, with oak trees to your right.
+In 170 metres you come out into a grassy field.
+Keep ahead along its left-hand edge.

-- In 150 metres you come to a two-armed footpath sign on your left-hand side.
+- In 35 metres you come to a two-armed footpath sign on your left-hand side.
 Follow the direction of the footpath, going left towards some farm barns, your direction 10°.
 A fence has recently been erected around the barns.
-Whereas previously your route took you to the left of the barns, to follow the field edge to your left, you now have to turn right and walk around the barns, then left, out into the grassy field.
-When you are parallel with the two-armed footpath sign in the field edge over to your left, turn right across the field, following the sign’s direction (85°) towards another footpath sign 200 metres away, 100 metres to the right of the red farmhouse.
-If you cannot spot the sign in the field edge, just cross the field and make for its top left corner. /li>
+Whereas previously your route took you to the left of the barns, to follow the field edge to your left, you now turn right and walk around the barns, then left , following the fenceline.
+At the end of this left turn along the fence, by a footpath post with arrows on your left, [!] turn right across the grassy field, following the sign’s direction, 70°, bearing slightly left, aiming for a metal fieldgate in the top left-hand corner of the field, with a farmhouse over to your left.

-- Once at this three-armed footpath sign, go through a metal fieldgate.
-Follow the sign for the public bridleway, going straight ahead, your direction 100° initially.
+- In 200 metres pass through this fieldgate with a three-armed footpath sign to its left.
+Bear right and head down a public bridleway, your direction 100° initially, with treeline on both sides.
 In 150 metres you pass metal fieldgates on both sides of the path and continue straight on down the hill.
 125 metres further on, cross over a wooden bridge with handrails over North River.
 On the other side of the bridge, do not go through the gate ahead but turn right along the riverbank, following the direction of the public bridleway sign.
 In 60 metres cross over a stone bridge with wooden railings going over a stream and continue straight on uphill up the path on the other side, in a light woodland strip.

 - In 250 metres you pass a gatepost and come out onto the main road (the A29).
 Cross straight over the road and follow the public bridleway sign up the car-wide track on the other side.
 In 30 metres pass either side of a wooden fieldgate and bear left with the track, again in a woodland strip.
 In 120 metres follow the direction of a two-armed signpost on your right, directly ahead, along the bridleway through the trees.
 In 100 metres you pass Pear Tree Farm on your right-hand side.
 Now on a gravel drive, in 250 metres you come out on to a road, alongside a rather sinister half-timbered old building of mixed styles called Maltmayes on your left-hand side.
 Turn right onto the tree-lined road and walk up the hill.
 In 20 metres ignore the public footpath going off the road to the left.
 300 metres further on, you pass a driveway on the left-hand side, leading to a very tall clock tower (an old water tower, built in 1891 for the Warnham Lodge Estate and redundant since the mid-1930s).